 This is the period during which all parties get to know one another.
 This should take at least three months and include several face-to-face meetings, phone conversations, and discussions.
 Before going on to the Agreement Stage, this time verifies that there is genuine compatibility between them.

-Afterward, they both enter into a surrogacy agreement that talks about their duties and responsibilities during the entire process.
+Afterwards, they both enter into a surrogacy agreement describing their duties and responsibilities during the entire process.
 Once done, the surrogate mother will then be inseminated with the embryo created via IVF at one of our partner IVF clinics.

 A pregnancy test will then be carried out by the fertility experts.
-As it gets confirmed, the surrogate mother in UK will carry the child to term under proper medical care and support.
+As it gets confirmed, the surrogate will carry the child to term under proper medical care and support.
 As the surrogate successfully delivers the child, the intended parents then need to file for parental custody.

-Depending on the plan and your surrogate, the total cost of surrogacy in UK might exceed £50,000 (about $65,000 USD).
+Depending on the plan and your surrogate, the total cost of Gestational surrogacy in UK might exceed £50,000 (about $65,000 USD).
 The total cost of surrogacy in the United Kingdom will include not only the surrogate cost (for medical care), but also the clinical charges for IVF and embryo transfers, consultancy fees, and legal expenses.
+We are a leading surrogacy agency in UK and overseas.

 HIV has become a long-term controllable condition, with modern treatments capable of eradicating the virus fully for the rest of one’s life.
 According to national statistics, persons with HIV and those without HIV have approximately comparable life expectancies, therefore bringing a kid into a loving family with an individual or couple with or without HIV is practically the same.